Sector Rotation Model (SRM)

 • What is the Sector Rotation Model?

-The Sector Rotation Model (SRM) is one of our top performing Investment Models, designed to identify and invest in the strongest performing sectors of the stock market.
+The Sector Rotation Model (SRM) is a high-performing ETF Sector Rotation Model designed to identify and invest in the strongest-performing sectors of the stock market.
+By dynamically reallocating investments each month, the SRM ensures your portfolio remains focused on sectors with the highest growth potential.

 • How does the Sector Rotation Model work?